alqurri/rwkv/README.md

 python test.py --dataset Synapse --cfg configs/swin_tiny_patch4_window7_224_lite.yaml --is_saveni --volume_path your DATA_DIR --output_dir your OUT_DIR --max_epoch 150 --base_lr 0.05 --img_size 224 --batch_size 24
 ```

-## Reproducibility

-- Codes

-Our trained model is stored on the Huawei cloud.
-The interns do not have the right to send any files out from the internal system, so I can't share our trained model weights.
-Regarding how to reproduce the segmentation results presented in the paper, we discovered that different GPU types would generate different results.
-In our code, we carefully set the random seed, so the results should be consistent when trained multiple times on the same type of GPU.
-If the training does not give the same segmentation results as in the paper, it is recommended to adjust the learning rate.
-And, the type of GPU we used in this work is Tesla v100.
-Finaly, pre-training is very important for pure transformer models.
-In our experiments, both the encoder and decoder are initialized with pretrained weights rather than initializing the encoder with pretrained weights only.

 ## References
 * [TransUnet](https://github.com/Beckschen/TransUNet)